Top 7 Things to do in Cottonwood, Arizona

 When to Visit Cottonwood

-Winters are moderate and they can get snow though it’s not very common to be more than a dusting.
+Winters are moderate, and they can get snow, though it’s not very common for it to be more than a dusting.
 Low temperatures average near freezing, so it’s not too cold in the wintertime.

 There really isn’t a bad time to visit this area.
 Summers tend to get very crowded as Phoenix locals head north to beat the heat there.
-The spring and fall may be the best times to go as a result.
+As a result, the spring and fall may be the best times to go.

 How to Get to Cottonwood, Arizona